-Many years and a couple children later, we went on a much needed date night.
-We don’t do enough of those anymore.
-We decided to make it an under $20 affair, and spent $9 total to go see the newest art installation at the Carnegie Museum of Natural History.
+Many years ago, in 2016, I spent a total of $4.50 to go see the newest art installation at the Carnegie Museum of Natural History.
 (If you’re a yinzer wondering how that’s possible, read on.)

 On display was Ai Weiwei’s Circle of Animals/Zodiac Heads.
 Ai created them in honor of a similar installation that appeared as a clock-like display in front of a royal building in Beijing.
 The original installation was destroyed by the British in the 1800s.

 Ai’s pretty political, so when he spoke out against the communist regime, he was imprisoned.
 Even through his imprisonment, this installation toured the world.
 Ai was eventually released.
-Currently, he’s in Greece helping with the refugee crisis.
+At the time this installation was in Pittsburgh, he was in Greece helping with the refugee crisis.
+Now he’s living outside Lisbon.

 As we walked around, I couldn’t help but question: was there a geometric relation to the signs that did well together or the signs that were enemies?
 Were these animals based on constellations in their relationship to the moon?
 (It is a lunar calendar, after all.)